 Although ‘Ash Wednesday’ was not exactly written about in the Bible, the mentioning of “dust” and “ashes” was sprinkled throughout it; for example: Esther 4:1, Job 42:6, Jonah 3:5-6, and Daniel 9:3-4.

 Ash Wednesday may be a day of holy commitment for Catholics, however, it is not for the rest of Western Christian society.
 Roman Catholics attend Mass on this day to mark the beginning of the Lenten season.
 Worshippers of this day attend Mass to show sorrow for their sins, as well as to prepare for the holy crucifixion and resurrection, receiving a mark of the cross with ashes on their foreheads.
-As their priest places the ashes, he likely says, Remember, man, that dust thou art, and unto dust thou shalt return. –(Genesis 3:19 KJV).
+As their priest places the ashes, he likely says, For dust you are and to dust you shall return (Genesis 3:19).
 The blessed ashes that are used come from the burned palms from the preceding year’s Palm Sunday.

 What is Lent?